 - Enforce concrete security and keep it up to date: Choose a firewall with features that protect against malicious hackers, malware, and viruses.
-This enables us to identify and respond to threats more quickly.
+This enables businesses to identify and respond to threats more quickly.

 - When visiting unauthorized websites, keep your information secure: Using phishing websites, information can easily bypass the data.

-Cybersecurity gives in-depth knowledge about how to control or recover from Cyber Attacks.
+Cyber security gives in-depth knowledge about how to control or recover from cyberattacks.

 If you have any questions on Cyber Security, ask them in our Cybersecurity Community.